mayamcdougall/NotePaper/README.md

 	* **levels**

 		Only for Tag Cloud.
 Number of text sizes to use when sorting tags.
 The more levels however, the less variation there will be between one size and the next.
 Text size starts at 2em and goes down by increments based on the number of levels.
+If there are fewer tag occurrences than you've specified for levels, the number of levels is automatically reduced to match the largest number of tag occurrences.

 #### front_page